christiendariol/digital-writing-folio/exercises.md

 Finding an image, scene or character that I find interesting and finding a way to present that in an interesting way.
 This will naturally bring up further ideas and characters.
 From then it's a process of following the path of least resistance in where the story would go beyond that point.
 At some point I would need to find a direction/ending for the story.
 - How could you plan hyptertext fiction?
 Probably in a similar fashion, start with an idea or character and begin writing.
 It'd probably be easier to just try and write a story from start to finish, then go back and think about how different parts of the story could go differently.
 Then re-writing the same story with those altogether.

+## Week 9

+### Who is the audience for your developed creative work?

+Being centred around Melbourne's tram network, the intended audience will be cross between Melbournians interested in their city, and those interested by public transport/trams.
+The former will be the more prominent audience, making my piece quite localised.

+### How does having an audience in mind affect the development of your work?

+This will allow me to develop distinct themes and focuses out of the work.
+At the moment, my piece is a little broad in its thematic meaning, and I hope to gradually narrow in on specifics as the it's development further.